40.7128° N, 74.0060° W

 I won a full scholarship to the Lee Strasberg Theatre and Film Institute so I dropped everything and took off immediately.
 NYC is the first place I’ve thrown down roots other than Sydney, so it was quite the change not being a tourist and kicking straight into survival gear.

 July of 2012, my first NYC summer!

-Currently I am a recurring guest star on CBS show Bull with Michael Weatherly, as well as running a comedy channel on Youtube with my favourite people in the world.
-A friend from Strasberg and I founded it just over a year ago and we do sketch comedy, satirical, political content and really weird and funny web series.
+Currently I am a recurring guest star on CBS show Bull with Michael Weatherly, as well as running a comedy channel on YouTube with my favorite people in the world.
+A friend from Strasberg and I founded it just over a year ago, and we do sketch comedy, satirical, political content and really weird and funny web series.
 Three Bridges Productions.
 Shameless plug, check us out.

-For my comedy channel, I go to writers meetings with our team.
-We are like a well oiled machine at this point and some of the silliest things we’ve spitball have turned into our most successful sketches.
+For my comedy channel, I go to writers’ meetings with our team.
+We are like a well-oiled machine at this point, and some of the silliest things we’ve spitballed have turned into our most successful sketches.
 For more character-y actor-y stuff, I go on little day trips out of the city to places like Beacon or to the Met.
-Not on the weekend though, that place is jammed then.
+Not on the weekend though — that place is jammed then.

 I think I expected it to be a much meaner city than it actually is.
 There’s plenty of heart here if you look for it.

 On the best new phrase you’ve heard in the USA

 The response ‘Word’ I’ve always found to sound so effortlessly cool when spoken by an American person.
 I wouldn’t dare try to use it.
 I experimented once and it came out like an awkward aunt at a family barbecue attempting to connect with her teenage nieces and nephews by using outdated slang she’d found ‘on the Google’.